rifaterdemsahin/SonarQube/8_Packing/2_scripts/generator/1_outline_submitted.md

 LO1+LO2+LO3

 This non-graded, self-paced interactive project puts you in the role of a developer and DevOps engineer at DeliveryPilot, a tech company focused on fast, reliable software delivery.
-You’ll simulate real-world workflows across three connected scenarios—ranging from writing code in the cloud to automating infrastructure and enforcing code quality.
+You'll simulate real-world workflows across three connected scenarios—ranging from writing code in the cloud to automating infrastructure and enforcing code quality.

 You'll gain hands-on experience in: